A representation is an opportunity to tell us why you feel that a penalty charge notice (PCN) was incorrectly served.

-To preserve impartiality, a different council officer will deal with your formal representation under our 'statutory duty' to consider all representations we receive.
+If a representation is made after a previous unsuccessful objection to a PCN, a different council officer will deal with your representation, to preserve impartiality under our statutory duty to consider all representations we receive.

-Your representation must be made in writing in case they are required for evidence in an appeal.
+Representations must be made in writing, as they may be required for evidence in a PCN appeal.

 Legal grounds to make a representation